armando1236/tech-blog/README.md

 # tech-blog
 ***
 ## Description
-For this assignment I had to build a CMS-style blog, where developers can publishtheir blog posts and comment on other developers' posts.
-The site includes a log in and sign up page where a user can input their information.
-A user can comment on a post.
+For this assignment I had to build a CMS-style blog, where developers can publish their blog posts and comment on other developers' posts.
+The site includes a log in and sign up page where a user can input their information securely.
+Once a user logs in, they can read posts and comment on them.
 There is also a dashboard button which displays the logged in user's past post.
 ***
 ## Table of Contents
 - [Installation](#installation)